gear-foundation/academy/docs/03-intermediate/02-message-receiving/handle_reply.md

 # Message receiving

-In this tutorial, you will acquire knowledge on how a program can effectively handle response messages.
+In this tutorial, you will acquire knowledge on how a program can effectively handle request messages.
 Let's illustrate this concept with an example of interaction between two programs: one program will act as an echo, responding with the received message, while the second program will initiate the communication by sending a message to the echo program and then receiving a response.

 Before delving into the analysis of program code, it is useful to illustrate the operation of our programs schematically: